-- ✓ Four projects within the Transform 66 project construction limits. - ✓ Agreements in process for transit improvement projects.
-DRPT is leading the efforts to put the agreements in place. - ✓ Three pedestrian improvement projects with some agreements in place and work underway. - ✓ Four roadway projects being administered by VDOT and Prince William County. - Ms. Shaw summarized the Concession Fee Project status. - ✓ All projects are established in VDOT system with UPC's and project numbers. - ✓ Five project agreements are complete. - ✓ Five project agreements in progress. - ✓ Four projects to be accomplished within the overall I 66 Outside the Beltway Project. - ✓ There is a \$10 million balance in \$500 million Concession Fee Project account. - ✓ Three projects in Fairfax County that have had their estimates reduced.
-One project reduction is a result of negotiations with the change order with the EMP team (Express Mobility Partners). - ✓ Many of the projects are early in implementation so it is unusual to have a reduction in costs, \$10 million can quickly be absorbed in future cost increases. - Mayor Rishell about the status of the additional \$79 million, (excluding the \$500 million for projects) for VDOT to manage the funds.
-Ms. Shaw replied the concession payment was \$579 million and the additional \$79 million is being used by VDOT for project contingencies and project associated costs. - Mayor Rishell inquired would any funds not utilized by VDOT, revert back to NVTA for additional recommended projects.
+- ✓ Four projects are within the Transform 66 project construction limits. - ✓ Agreements in process for transit improvement projects.
+DRPT is leading the efforts to put the agreements in place. - ✓ Three pedestrian improvement projects with some agreements in place and work underway. - ✓ Four roadway projects being administered by VDOT and Prince William County. - Ms. Shaw summarized the Concession Fee Project status. - ✓ All projects are established in VDOT system with UPC's and project numbers. - ✓ Five project agreements are complete. - ✓ Five project agreements in progress. - ✓ Four projects to be accomplished within the overall I-66 Outside the Beltway Project. - ✓ There is a \$10 million balance in the \$500 million Concession Fee Project account. - ✓ Three projects in Fairfax County have reduced estimates.
+One project reduction is a result of negotiations with the change order with the EMP (Express Mobility Partners) team. - ✓ Many of the projects are in the early stages of implementation so the \$10 million balance may be quickly absorbed in future cost increases. - Mayor Rishell inquired about the status of the additional \$79 million, (excluding the \$500 million for projects) for VDOT to manage the funds.
+Ms. Shaw replied the concession payment was \$579 million and the additional \$79 million is being used by VDOT for project contingencies and project associated costs. - Mayor Rishell asked if NVTA would have the opportunity to make additional project recommendations if the \$79 million was not fully utilized by VDOT.
 Ms. Shaw replied that the agreed amount for projects was capped at \$500 million.
-She was not certain of what would become of the overage of funds.
-Ms. Shaw added the funds have to be used consistent with the Code of Virginia, adding that projects has to benefit the toll payers in the Transform 66 OTB Corridor. - Mayor Parrish asked if each of the projects must be done by toll day one.
-Ms. Shaw stated the goal is approximately toll day one, however there are projects that will not be ready by toll day one.
-The toll day date is approximate, there is no firm requirement. - Mayor Parrish asked what the exact date for toll day one is.
+She stated that she was uncertain of what would become of the overage of funds.
+Ms. Shaw added that the funds have to benefit the toll payers in the Transform 66 OTB Corridor. - Mayor Parrish asked if the projects must be completed by toll day one.
+Ms. Shaw stated the goal is approximately toll day one, noting that there are projects that will not be ready by toll day one.
+The toll day date is approximate. - Mayor Parrish asked what is the date for toll day one.
 Ms. Shaw replied, December 20, 2022.